bogdy234/compound-components-pattern/README.md

 # compound-components-pattern
-An example of using compound components pattern in React.
+An example of using compound components pattern in React by creating an Accordion.